RoboJackets/mjackets-api/docs/development_process/dev_env_and_tools.rst

 - The Pull requests and issues sections on Github are NOT discussion forums.
   They are items that we need to execute and drive to closure.
-  Use the mailing lists for discussions.
+  Use the slack channel for discussion.
 - In case of both issues and pull-requests the original poster needs to respond to questions and provide clarifications regarding the issue or the change.
   After one week without a response to a request, a second attempt to elicit